Malta’s highly desired taxation system is well known throughout Europe.

-For those who are employed abroad, Malta’s laws state a beneficial tax rate.
+For those who are employed abroad, Malta’s laws continue to state a beneficial tax rate.

 Under contracted employment, there’s option to receive a 15% tax rate for work performance and duties carried out mainly overseas; this excludes employees under the Government of Malta, and those employed on board ships, aircraft, or vehicles chartered by Maltese companies.

 Individual Tax Rates in Malta

 Whether you’re running the company or working behind the scenes, it’s important knowing where your income tax obligations lie.